-- "Starting and Using the Program" on page 30, which contains information about starting, using, and exiting the Configuration/Setup Utility. - "Overview" on page 34, which contains descriptions of the configuration and setup options by categories. - "Instructions for Common Procedures" on page 49, which contains more detailed instructions and information for performing some of the more common configuration tasks. - "Quick Reference for Network-Related Settings" on page 65, which contains concise step-by-step instructions for enabling network-related settings for your computer.
+- "Starting and Using the Program" on page 42, which contains information about starting, using, and exiting the Configuration/Setup Utility. - "Instructions for Most Frequently Used Procedures" on page 46, which contains more detailed instructions and information for performing some of the more common configuration tasks. - "Configuration/Setup Utility Options" on page 60, which contains descriptions of all items within the Configuration/Setup Utility Program. - "Quick Reference for Network-Related Settings" on page 75, which contains concise step-by-step instructions for enabling network-related settings for your computer.